KDCube is built around apps

 }

 Or a trusted app/catalog tool can host files itself with bundle_tool_context.host_files(...) and return the already-hosted rows.
-Both paths create normal hosted file metadata and emit chat.files to connected clients.
+In an active conversation, both paths emit chat.files with object refs; the browser resolves bytes at click time under the user's session, and the model sees a delivery note rather than a signed URL.
+A turn-less MCP caller has no chat lane, so the original URL-bearing result remains unchanged.
 Generated executor code should call a catalog tool through agent_io_tools.tool_call(...) when it needs hosted files; host_files(...) is for trusted tool code.

 host_files(...) works only after the SDK has prepared the tool runtime: active ToolSubsystem, hosting service, tenant, project, user id, conversation id, turn id, conversation storage, and output directory.
 Normal React workflows prepare this through BaseWorkflow.build_react(...); isolated execution prepares it through bootstrap_bind_all(...).
 If that context is missing, the helper raises a runtime error instead of creating an unscoped artifact.

 Custom domain artifact refs can also be exposed through namespace rehosters.
-A loaded tool or event module can register @artifact_namespace_rehoster(namespace="ext"); then react.pull(paths=["ext:..."]) resolves that opaque domain ref and returns the normal materialized fi: path for later react.read, react.rg, or generated-code use.
+A loaded tool or event module can register @artifact_namespace_rehoster(namespace="ext"); then react.pull(paths=["ext:..."]) resolves that opaque domain ref and returns a materialized conv:fi: ref for later react.read, react.rg, or generated-code use.

-See custom-tools-README.md and the reference bundle’s versatile tools_descriptor.py.
+See custom-tools-README.md and the reference app's per-agent tool configuration.

 config: